-If you and your partner are considering pregnancy, preconception testing at Insight can help you identify and respond to potential genetic risks you may face.
+If you are considering pregnancy, preconception testing at Insight can help you identify and respond to potential genetic risks your future child may face.

 Results for Reassurance

 We want to emphasize that for many people, indeed the majority, the results of preconception testing will provide reassurance as well as potentially important information.
 Most individuals and couples will learn that a potential pregnancy would have a reduced risk for the abnormalities being screened.
 If your preconception assessment suggests an increased risk for a genetic condition, our counselors will guide you through further testing options to an informed decision about how to proceed.